How to Work Legally in Mexico

 into these visas and their specific requirements, which

 include your reason for staying and available funds.

-The Visitor Visa is laminated card,
+The Visitor Visa is card like a drivers license,

 and it comes with an official-looking letter.
 The letter

 explains which field you have permission to work in.
 As

 a teacher my field is education.
 This means you can

 have as many jobs as you want as long as they are in your

 field, and anywhere in the country, not only in the state where you first applied for a job.